sniyaz/csci-110-su24/about.md

 2. Showing up to office hours.
 3. Asking questions during class and office hours.
 4. Posting your questions on the Canvas Q&A board.
-5. Socializing with other students on the class Discord (yes, actually).
-6. **Helping out** your fellow students!!!
+5. **Helping out** your fellow students!!!
 This will boost your EPA **the most**: for example by answering questions on the Canvas Q&A board for other students who are stuck.

 ## Exam Policy